Sean Day

-Sean Day (born January 9, 1998) is a Belgian-born Canadian-American professional ice hockey defenceman who is currently playing for the Syracuse Crunch of the American Hockey League (AHL) while under contract to the Tampa Bay Lightning of the National Hockey League (NHL).
+Sean Day (born January 9, 1998) is a professional ice hockey defenceman for the Bridgeport Islanders of the American Hockey League (AHL).
+He formerly played for the Tampa Bay Lightning of the National Hockey League (NHL) and HV71 in the Swedish Hockey League (SHL).
 Day was selected by the Mississauga Steelheads fourth overall in the 2013 OHL Priority Selection.
 Day was drafted 81st overall in the third round of the 2016 NHL Entry Draft by the New York Rangers.
 After several years playing in the minor leagues, Day made his NHL debut in 2021 with the Lightning.

 Early life

 Day was born in Leuven, Belgium, but grew up in Rochester, Michigan.
 Keith Day, Sean's father, was an executive with a global chemical company, which has taken him all over the world.
 His family relocated periodically before he was transferred to the Detroit area.
 Day holds dual Canadian and American citizenship.
 Due to his family moving around the world, Day first skated on a mall rink in Singapore.